tau2pi4u/speed_control/README.md

 ## Associated Circuity
 Hopefully you're finding this because you've come from a page which describes it, but I'll try to get a diagram/link to show how to construct the circuit into which this fits.

+## Smooth Stepping
+Smooth stepping is enabled by default.
+To change the transition time, change TRANS_TIME.
+To set a maximum rate of change, define MAX_STEP and change the value MAX_STEP to change the maximum step per loop and LOOP_DELAY to set the minimum loop time.
+The maximum rate of change will be:
+`5000mV * (MAX_STEP / 255) / (LOOP_DELAY * 1000 * 1s)`mV/s